nilostolte/Sudoku/README.md

 <img src="https://github.com/nilostolte/Sudoku/assets/80269251/ef41fe74-1b8b-415a-bab4-a65fd98ce03e" width="512" height="512"><br>

 # Sudoku
-Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate set processing thanks to the use of bit representation for the 1-9 digits as well as bitwise operations allowing to test all the candidates at once.
+Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate set processing using bits to represent digits in the [1, 9] range, and bitwise operations to test a candidate against the candidate set, all at once.

 It can be upgraded for 16x16 or 25x25 grids.